jsmcorp/Bouge/logissue.md

 2) Adjust pipeline API to report `queued` vs `direct_sent`; update callers to not mark `sent` on `queued`.
 [COMPLETED]
 3) Make outbox processing report success/fail counts and only refresh on success; add per-group throttle.
 [COMPLETED]
 4) Dedupe/centralize refresh so only one path triggers it (either cache invalidation OR outbox-complete, not both).
 [COMPLETED]
 5) Rework `fetchMessages` to batch replies/polls/votes (avoid per-message queries) and prefer delta sync for active chat.
+[COMPLETED]
 6) Reduce log verbosity in `ProtectedRoute` and memoize pseudonym calls at the component level.
+[COMPLETED]

 ### Why this will fix the observed problems
 - Removing client `id` from inserts eliminates `22P02` and allows messages to reach Supabase immediately (or via outbox) using server UUIDs.